ryanmcdonough/ryanmcdonough-jekyll/_posts/2021-07-24-why-we-need-more-legal-apis.md

 ## Current state of affairs

-<blockquote>At Amazon, Jeff Bezos famously issued a mandate around 2002 requiring all teams to expose their data and functionality via (APIs), and for all teams to communicate with each other through these (APIs).</blockquote>
+"At Amazon, Jeff Bezos famously issued a mandate around 2002 requiring all teams to expose their data and functionality via (APIs), and for all teams to communicate with each other through these (APIs)."

 This meant that internally when building platforms at Amazon they couldn't just build a service only they could use that used some direct connection that no one else could use, everything needed an API and it meant that the public APIs that Amazon eventually provided in their massively successful AWS had been used internally by teams for ages.